Relating to a Spiritual Teacher: Building a Healthy Relationship

 Asanga, on the other hand, interpreted good qualities in the definition as meaning to be true.
 Thus, he restricted the scope of mopa and explained it as a mental action that occurs while believing a fact about its object of focus.
 Thus, Asanga explained being firmly convinced of something as a mental action that focuses on a fact that one has validly ascertained to be like this and not like that.
 Its function is to make one's belief so firm that others' arguments or opinions will not dissuade one.
 Shantideva added that firm conviction in a fact grows from long-term familiarity with the consequences that consistently follow from it.

 Being firmly convinced of a fact, then, does not arise from blind faith.
 It requires valid cognition.
-In A Supplement to the Middle Way, Chandrakirti gave three criteria for validating the cognition of a fact.
+In A Supplement to [Nagarjuna's Root Verses on] the Middle Way, Chandrakirti gave three criteria for validating the cognition of a fact.

 (1) Appropriate convention must accept the fact to be what one considers it to be.
 Here, the mentors' features on which we focus must be those that the Buddhist literature agrees to be requisite qualities of spiritual mentors.
 If businesspeople consider these features as assets for teachers to possess in order to attract large audiences – for instance, that they be entertaining and adept at telling good jokes – their convention does not validate our considering the features positive qualities.
 The convention of people interested in fame and profit is inappropriate for the situation.

 (2) A mind that validly cognizes the conventional phenomenon on which one focuses must not contradict what one considers true about it.
 Suppose that objective people who know us well correctly see that a certain quality of one of our teachers, such as an authoritarian, feudal manner, is having a negative effect on us.
 Their valid perception would invalidate our considering this feature to be self-assuredness and our believing it to be a positive quality.